 In America, the dollar seamlessly serves the three functions of money: providing a medium of exchange, a unit for measuring the cost of goods, and an asset where value can be stored.
 In Argentina, on the other hand, while the peso was used as a medium of exchange — for daily purchases — no one used it as a store of value.
 Keeping savings in the peso was equivalent to throwing away money.
 So people exchanged any pesos they wanted to save for dollars, which kept their value better than the peso.
 Because the peso was so volatile, people usually remembered prices in dollars, which provided a more reliable unit of measure over time.

 Bitcoin is currently transitioning from the first stage of monetization to the second stage.
-It will likely be several years before Bitcoin transitions from being an incipient store of value to being a true medium of exchange and the path it takes to get there is still fraught with risk and uncertainty.
+It will likely be several years before Bitcoin transitions from being an incipient store of value to being a true medium of exchange, and the path it takes to get there is still fraught with risk and uncertainty.
 It is striking to note that the same transition took many centuries for gold.
-No one alive has seen the real-time monetization of a good, as is taking place with Bitcoin, so there is precious little experience of the path this monetization will take.
+No one alive has seen the real-time monetization of a good (as is taking place with Bitcoin), so there is precious little experience regarding the path this monetization will take.

-In the process of being monetized a monetary good will soar in purchasing power.
+In the process of being monetized, a monetary good will soar in purchasing power.
 Many have commented that the increase in purchasing power of Bitcoin creates the appearance of a “bubble”.
-While this term is often using disparagingly, to suggest that Bitcoin is grossly overvalued, it is unintentionally apt.
-A characteristic that is common to all monetary goods is that their purchasing power is higher than can be justified by their use value alone.
-Indeed, many historical monies had no use value at all.
-The difference between the purchasing power of a monetary good and the exchange value it could command for its inherent usefulness can be thought of as a “monetary premium”.
-As a monetary good transitions through the stages of monetization (listed in the section above) the monetary premium will increase.
+While this term is often using disparagingly to suggest that Bitcoin is grossly overvalued, it is unintentionally apt.
+A characteristic that is common to all monetary goods is that their purchasing power is higher than can be justified by their use-value alone.
+Indeed, many historical monies had no use-value at all.
+The difference between the purchasing power of a monetary good and the exchange-value it could command for its inherent usefulness can be thought of as a “monetary premium”.
+As a monetary good transitions through the stages of monetization (listed in the section above), the monetary premium will increase.
 The premium does not, however, move in a straight, predictable line.
-A good X that was in the process of being monetized may be outcompeted by another Y that is more suitable as money and the monetary premium of X may drop or vanish entirely.
+A good X that was in the process of being monetized may be outcompeted by another good Y that is more suitable as money, and the monetary premium of X may drop or vanish entirely.
 The monetary premium of silver disappeared almost entirely in the late 19th century when governments across the world largely abandoned it as money in favor of gold.

 Even in the absence of exogenous factors such as government intervention or competition from other monetary goods, the monetary premium for a new money will not follow a predictable path.
 Economist Larry White observed that: